megoth/es6app/contents/start.md

 By [Arne Hassel](http://icanhasweb.net/)

+**Warning: The app is a work in progress; It will be done until the presentation March 21st**

 (You can navigate to next slide by pressing [right key], and back to previous slide [left key].)